lblod/delta-consumer-single-graph-maintainer/taskell.md

     * [x] Allow for multiple attempts: add a triple with attempt number?
     * [x] When max attempts exceeded: do what exactly?
     * [x] Revise the runFileSync function to be more concise, better at error handling and continuing execution on error.
 Make sure the process is divided in steps that always leave the database in a consistent state, and the application can crash between these steps.
+- Error handling
+    > Make my own subclass from Error that deals with 'caused by' better and can have multiple error of the same level.
+    * [x] Make error class to extend Error
+    * [x] Error chaining on levels
+    * [x] Error collection on the same level
+    * [x] Make sure 'toString' represents all errors of the same level and recurses to lower levels